kherrick/x-postpress/README.md

       import 'x-postpress'
       ```

-* Add the tag into the document and style using <a href="https://developer.mozilla.org/en-US/docs/Web/CSS/Using_CSS_variables">CSS custom properties</a>.
+* Add the tag into the document and style using <a href="https://github.com/kherrick/x-postpress/blob/master/src/templates/styles/x-postpress.js">available CSS custom properties</a>.
 Articles can be included with the provided <a href="https://developer.mozilla.org/en-US/docs/Web/Web_Components/Using_templates_and_slots">slot element</a>:
   ```html
   <style>
     ul {